MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 ### Entity and variable type

-Power Virtual Agents uses [entities](advanced-entities-slot-filling.md) to identify a specific type of information from a user's responses.
+Microsoft Copilot Studio uses [entities](advanced-entities-slot-filling.md) to identify a specific type of information from a user's responses.
 A variable type is associated with the identified information when it's saved.
 The variable type is analogous with the entity.

 Each entity or variable type maps to a base type, as listed in the following table.
 The base type determines the operators that you can use when you construct a logical expression with the corresponding variable.
 It also determines whether you can [feed a variable to a flow](advanced-flow-input-output.md) or [Bot Framework skill](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0&preserve-view=true) as an input parameter.